-The following review is part of our coverage of the 2019 Chicago Critics Film Festival.
+The following review was originally published as part of our coverage of the 2019 Chicago Critics Film Festival.

 Directed by Danny Boyle from a screenplay by Richard Curtis, Yesterday is a magical realist comedy-fantasy romantic cacophony about the Beatles that poses a cute-enough ‘what if?’ scenario.
 Too bad it’s not all that funny, or romantic, or even entirely convincing as a celebration of the band.